Vierverlaten sugar factory: History

-The company that had been founded was called Noord-Nederlandsche Beetwortelsuikerfabriek.
-The 1st campaign started on 1 October 1897 and was finished before the end of November.
-It was a test campaign, which of course met with a lot of difficulties caused by a lack of experience.
-This had been foreseen, and the factory had not contracted for much beet.
-During the 1st campaign, 30,000t of beet were processed.
-About 2 thirds came from Friesland, 1 third from Groningen.
-The beet were brought in small boats of 10-15 lasts, so 20-30t.
+The company was originally founded as Noord-Nederlandsche Beetwortelsuikerfabriek.
+The first campaign started on 1 October 1897 and was finished before the end of November.
+It was a test campaign, which met with a lot of difficulties due to lack of experience.
+In anticipation of these initial difficulties, the factory had not contracted for many beets.
+During the first campaign, 30,000t of beet were processed.
+About two-thirds came from Friesland and one-third from Groningen.
+The beets were brought in small boats of 10–15 lasts (20–30t).
 Freight costs were 37,000 guilders.
-Labor cost for unloading, weighing and general labor were 36,000 guilders.
+Labor cost for unloading, weighing, and general labor were 36,000 guilders.

 The sugar market was and still is cyclical.
 This was reflected in the profits and dividends of the Noord-Nederlandsche.
-From 1897/8 to 1912/3, dividends were: 2.5%, 4.5, 5.5, 7, 4.5, 4.5, 3, 6, 10, 7, 6, 10, 10, 15, 15, and 10%.
+From 1897–98 to 1912–13, dividends were (in percentages): 2.5, 4.5, 5.5, 7, 4.5, 4.5, 3, 6, 10, 7, 6, 10, 10, 15, 15, and 10.
 The management of the company was rather stable.
 In June 1899, J.J.
 Reese replaced O. Borcherdt as director.
 In 1907, W.M.
 Gunning became director, and in September 1918 J.J.
 Granpré Molière was appointed.

+During the first two decades of the 20th century, the factory complex expanded.
 In 1901, a large laboratory was built.

-In 1907 a barracks with 200 beds and facilities for temporary laborers was built.

-In 1913 a facility for drying beet pulp was constructed.
+In 1907, a barracks with 200 beds and facilities for temporary laborers was built.
+In 1912, another 380 m long harbor was dug along the railroad, but it did not give enough space for the barges to unload.
+A facility for drying beet pulp was constructed in 1913.
 In 1921, the boiler house was rebuilt.

-In 1912, another 380 m long harbor was dug along the railroad, but it did not give enough space for the barges to unload.

-By the early 1920s, the terrains allowed for storage of 20,000t of beet, 14,000t of coal, 7,000t of lime, etc. The unloading capacity at the factory was critical.
+By the early 1920s, the factory grounds allowed for storage of 20,000t of beet, 14,000t of coal, and 7,000t of lime.
+The unloading capacity at the factory was critical.
 At first, unloading was done by hand, but in time electrical and steam-powered cranes became operational.
 By the early 1920s, 2,700t of beet could be unloaded per day.
-In the 1921/22 campaign almost 140,000t of beet were processed.
+In the 1921–22 campaign almost 140,000t of beet were processed.

 The factory had a negative impact on the environment.
 In October 1906, pollution killed many of the fish in the Aduarderdiep.
 As the suffocating fish surfaced, most of it was caught by the local population.
 After repeated incidents, the municipality of Hoogkerk revised the permit for the factory.
-In the initial permit, it had stipulated that there would be 4 settling basins where the waste would settle down at the bottom.
+In the initial permit, it had stipulated that there would be four settling basins wherein waste would settle to the bottom.
 In May 1908, the municipality changed these conditions, as they were insufficient.
 W.M.
 Gunning, the recently appointed chief executive of the factory appealed this decision at the Council of State.

 In 1911–1913, capacity reached 1,400t a day.
 In 1913, work started to increase the daily capacity of the factory to 2,500t of beet per day.